|Pvt. Lester C. Cale

 Those POWs who could not swim, raided the ship's food locker and ate their last meal.
 Others tried to find anything that floated in an attempt to save their lives.
 At some point, the ship split in two.

-Of the 1803 prisoners who had been boarded onto the ship, only nine survived its sinking, Eight would survive the war.
+Of the 1803 prisoners who had been boarded onto the ship, only nine survived its sinking, Eight of these men survived the war.

 Pvt.
 Lester C. Cale died when the Arisan Maru sank in the South China Sea on Tuesday, October 24, 1944.
 Since he was lost at sea, his name appears on The Tablets of the Missing at the American Military Cemetery outside of Manila.